Online Course Questions

 Do I have to show my face or speak during the class?

 You do not need to, but it is recommended.
 Most laptops, smartphones, tablets, and some desktops have a built-in camera and microphone already.
 Or you can use an external webcam connected to your computer.
 Having the ability to hear and see each other adds to the learning experience in a positive way.
 Students can easily share how their art is doing and ask questions.
+It helps me to gauge how you and the class are doing, so that I can deliver an enjoyable learning experience.
 It is especially helpful for certain classes where I divide the class up into short discussion groups.

 However, you can always simply watch the lesson and follow along at home.
 There is a chat function for those who are not able to, or don’t want to use the audio/video options.
 And if the internet connection is slow, I may temporarily turn off student video to aid in the delivery of information.